 All Japanese language classes meet in the morning.
 Everyone takes a Japanese language placement test.
-There are many levels of Japanese language.
 Your placement test will be used to determine the appropriate level for you.
 The spoken Japanese class meets five days/week; the Kanji and reading meet two days/week.
 Both classes have regular exams, including a midterm and a final.
-The fivecredit Japanese language course is required of all program participants.
+The five-credit Japanese language course is required of all program participants.
 The three-credit, elective, Kanji and Readings courses are designed to accelerate your skills in writing Kanji and reading authentic Japanese.
 The Kanji and reading courses come back to UWEC as Japanese language elective credit.